Phenomenology of

 spin-1/2 fermion, if there is no selfintersection

-then the state is associated with a massless spin-1/2 Majorana fermion.
+then the state is associated with a nearly massless spin-1/2 Majorana fermion.

 Remarkably, the ground-state pressure is precisely zero

-in the low-temperature phase (cosmological constant problem!).
-This statement is proved by integrating
+in the low-temperature phase (cosmological constant problem).
+This statement is demonstrated by integrating

 out all fluctuations enabled by the (slightly unconventional) Borel summability